-Depending on the platform, virtual career fairs can feel similar to online discussion boards or they can be like live meeting sessions where employers can schedule the meeting in advance and talk via online video.
+Depending on the platform, virtual career fairs can feel similar to online discussion boards or they can be like live Zoom meeting sessions where employers can schedule the meeting in advance and talk via online video.
 For the online discussion board type, after you log in, you can choose to “enter” various rooms within the virtual career fair.
 Each room houses a different employer participating in the career fair.
 When you enter a virtual room, the employer receives a notification.
 At that point a representative from the employer will greet you via a chat function.
 Make sure you reciprocate the greeting.
-Use this link if you want a short video demonstration of the CareerEco platform.
+For the live meeting sessions like Handshake @ Illinois uses, you will have the opportunity to meet the recruiter for a one to one 10-minute session or groups sessions.

 Test your devices/wifi before the fair.
-It is preferable to have camera capabilities for a virtual career fair in case an employer would like to speak with you face to face.
-However, you don’t necessarily have to have a device with a camera to be successful.
+It is preferable to have camera capabilities for a virtual career fair.
 Be sure to download necessary software for the fair a day in advance.
 In this way, you will have enough time to troubleshoot any issues.
 Consider using headphones to ensure a quiet and quality conversation.

 Pro tip: Do a dry run (practice logging in) the day before the virtual career fair to ensure smooth actual fair experience